decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 {% endraw %}

-> Tip: When previewing a scene locally, a compass appears in the (0,0,0) point of the scene twith labels for each axis.
+> Tip: When previewing a scene locally, a compass appears in the (0,0,0) point of the scene with labels for each axis.

 ## Rotation